chrisshiels/junio/README.md

   the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.

-  - Service types:

-    - ClusterIP
-      - Expose a service for connection from inside the cluster.

-    - NodePort
-      - Expose a service for connection from outside the cluster.

-    - LoadBalancer
-      -

   - http://kubernetes.io/docs/user-guide/services/#type-nodeport
     "If you set the type field to "NodePort", the Kubernetes master will